nextcloud/bookmarks/docs/folder.rst

    .. versionadded:: 0.15.0

-   :<json string title: The title of the new folder :<json int parent_folder: The id of the parent folder for the new folder
+   :<json string title: The title of the new folder, defaults to "" :<json int parent_folder: The id of the parent folder for the new folder, defaults to -1

    :>json string status: ``success`` or ``error`` :>json object item: The new folder